 Here are some best practices in the event of an emergency:

 - Create an emergency on-call list of contractors or service providers.
 Ensure beforehand that they are aware of and follow COVID-19 safety procedures;

 - Keep a record of the names of entrants, time of entry, and reason of entry;

-- If the owner or occupant(s) were not in the condo unit while the emergency took place, communicate to the unit owner or occupant(s) what the emergency was, what was done to their unit, and the safety procedures taken; and
+- If the owner or occupant(s) was not in the condo unit while the emergency took place, communicate to the unit owner and occupant(s) what the emergency was, what was done to their unit, and the safety precautions taken; and

 - After the emergency work has been completed, follow Post-Entry Phase procedures.